University Hospital, Grenoble

 -

-Symptom relief Not yet recruitingThis study looks at whether a special stress management program can help adults with myasthenia gravis feel less anxious and stressed, and improve their quality of life.
-About 62 participants will take part in the program and complete questionnaires.
-The goal is to see if this ap…
+Symptom relief Not yet recruitingThis study aims to see if a stress management program can help adults with myasthenia gravis feel less anxious and stressed, and improve their quality of life.
+About 62 participants will take part in an 8-session program and report their symptoms before and after.
+The goal is to …

 Sponsor: University Hospital, Grenoble • Aim: Symptom relief